Energy audit: Industrial energy audits

 Increasingly in the last several decades, industrial energy audits have exploded as the demand to lower increasingly expensive energy costs and move towards a sustainable future have made energy audits greatly important.
 Their importance is magnified since energy spending is a major expense to industrial companies (energy spending accounts for ~ 10% of the average manufacturer's expenses).
 This growing trend should only continue as energy costs continue to rise.

 While the overall concept is similar to a home or residential energy audit, industrial energy audits require a different skillset.
 Weatherproofing and insulating a house are the main focus of residential energy audits.
 For industrial applications, it is the HVAC, lighting, and production equipment that use the most energy, and hence are the primary focus of energy audits.

 Types of energy audit

 The term energy audit is commonly used to describe a broad spectrum of energy studies ranging from a quick walk-through of a facility to identify major problem areas to a comprehensive analysis of the implications of alternative energy efficiency measures sufficient to satisfy the financial criteria of sophisticated investors.

 Numerous audit procedures have been developed for non-residential (tertiary) buildings (ASHRAE; IEA-EBC Annex 11; Krarti, 2000).
 Audit is required to identify the most efficient and cost-effective Energy Conservation Opportunities (ECOs) or Measures (ECMs).
 Energy conservation opportunities (or measures) can consist in more efficient use or of partial or global replacement of the existing installation.

-When looking to the existing audit methodologies developed in IEA EBC Annex 11, by ASHRAE and by Krarti (2000), it appears that the main issues of an audit process are:
+According to the audit methodologies developed in IEA EBC Annex 11, by ASHRAE and by Krarti (2000), the main components of an audit process are: